davidelan/psychology-test/README.md

 ### Development

 The code was written based on the idea depicted in the flow chart above.
-Each section of the program was written sequentially, meaning that all necessary coding was written for the first functionality and every else was written according to the needs of the development.
+Each section of the program was written sequentially, meaning that all necessary coding was written for the first functionality and everything else was written according to the needs of the development.
 The first part of the program is dedicated to the imports and the declaration of variables.
 Particularly important was the idea to create variables that contain the link to the GoogleSheet cells, in which the information for the questionnaires and the descriptions is stored.

 ## Features